 They were like little kids in a candy shop all excited and happy as they both were jumping around the house.
 Remember how you felt when your parents left you alone at home without an adult, you felt like celebrating.
 Cliff suggested to Jay they go to the backyard where the stream was to skip rocks and horse around.

 After a while of throwing rocks into the stream, and jumping into the pile of leaves, Cliff turned to Jay and said.
 “Let’s go into the barn” Jay paused for a moment and said maybe they shouldn’t, since part of the barn was boarded up along with an old lock on the door.

 Cliff asked Jay “What are you, chicken?
 Jay responded “NO!” but still did not want to go in, as the barn looked unsafe, not too sturdy and he also knew that his own parents would not approve.
-Cliff couldn’t wait any longer, he had never been inside the barn in fact only his father had gone in once when they first moved in, but only once.
+Cliff couldn’t wait any longer, he had never been inside the barn, in fact, he only went inside once with his father when they first moved in and he felt uncomfortable being there.
 He pulled the lock open which wasn’t locked tight at all and slowly opened the door against Jay’s wishes.

 There were things that looked like old tools, broken down stalls that perhaps horses were kept at some point.
 Cliff noticed how much cooler inside the barn was compared to outside He couldn’t understand why as he kept on walking around.
 There was a pile of hay covered in dust and spider webs.
 He heard crickets inside, hiding from the light, they were big, black and ugly as he saw them jump side to side as he walked by them.